Heckelphone [Instrument] [List] [Music] [Players] [Other] [Book] [Blog] [About]

 From Adam Adolphe's O holy Night to Au claire de la Lune by an unknown 18th-century composer, 208 musical works are mentioned in the book and found in the List of Works.
 For most of these, recordings are widely available, and listening to (some) of those will add to the reading experience.
 The following list provides links to recordings, in the order in which the respective works are mentioned in the text.
 In addition, some pieces and recordings are included that showcase instruments mentioned in the book.

-Currently, this is work in progress and will likely be completed by the end of 2024; in the meantime, do come back to check for additions.
+Currently, this is work in progress and will likely be completed by the end of March 2025; in the meantime, do come back to check for additions.
 Enjoy!

 Prologue: Basse de Musette